 - Cultural History of Spain.
 This course will cover Spanish cultural materials, visual culture, and historical and political texts.
 Students will develop a cultural literacy of the Spanish-speaking world.

 - Topics in Spanish Literature.
 Topics in Spanish Literature may cover forms and techniques in Spanish poetry, fiction, and nonfiction.
 Students can expect to read Spanish and Latin American poets and authors, either organized in individual surveys by time period or style of prose.

 - History, Geography, and Politics of the Spanish Language.
 This course may provide case studies of the Spanish language and its history, geography and politics.
 Students may expect to study the Spanish language from Latin to Castilian, the geographic impact of the language from Spain, Latin America, and the United States, and politics as related to linguistic diversity.

 Spanish course work may require assignments to establish Spanish sentence structure and language comprehension, and then move toward reading assignments that include Spanish literature and cultural texts.
 Students may be required to work together on language comprehension among other Spanish majors.
 Many master’s programs require students to complete a thesis.

 Building a Career

-Foreign language and literature teachers at the college, university, or professional school level had an annual mean wage of $66,190 in May 2011, according to the BLS.
+Foreign language and literature teachers at the college, university, or professional school level had an annual mean wage of $66,190, according to the BLS.
 A foreign language professor requires a Ph.D. in most instances.
 Keep in mind that wages and employment projections are not guaranteed and depend on various factors, including your employer, where you live, your level of experience, and the position you hold.